darshjoshi/cit380-cnn/README.md

 **Explanation:**
 - The output of `nvidia-smi` is captured and printed to show GPU details.
 - If there’s an issue with the GPU, a corresponding message is printed.
-- TensorFlow and Keras are installed to ensure the environment is set up correctly.
+- The TensorFlow and Keras libraries are installed to ensure the environment is set up correctly.

 ---